 Xin Nian Kuai Le!
 Gung Hay Fat Choy!
 Happy Chinese New Year!
-The Lunar New Year (also known as the Spring Festival in China, Tet in Vietnam, and Losar in Tibet) falls on Feb 8th this year, and Asian-American communities across the United States are gearing up for massive multi-day celebrations.
-This year will be the year of the Fire Monkey, whose traits are ambitiousness and adventurousness, so there’s no better time to head out and explore the many parades, festivals, and feasts being held around the country.
+The Lunar New Year (also known as the Spring Festival in China, Tet in Vietnam, and Losar in Tibet) falls on February 16 this year, and Asian-American communities across the United States are gearing up for massive multi-day celebrations.
+This year will be the year of the Earth Dog, whose traits are loyalty, courage, and responsibility.
+There’s no better time to head out and explore the many parades, festivals, and feasts being held around the country.
 Here are four cities with celebrations that are definitely worth making a trip to see.

 1. San Francisco

 San Francisco boasts not only the oldest Chinese New Year celebration in the country, but also the biggest.
 The party starts early and continues all month with dozens of events around the city.
-The festivities began with a procession of lion dancers, drummers, giant puppets, and entertainers last Saturday, as well as a weekend-long New Year Flower Market where shoppers picked up tangerine trees and lucky bamboo to decorate their houses.
-This past Sunday, the Asian Art Museum will hosted music and dance performances and hands-on art activities.
-Don't worry, you're not too late for the celebration: the holiday continues with performances and workshops at the California Academy of Sciences on Feb 4th and a concert and dinner at the San Francisco Symphony on the 13th.
-The biggest events are still to come, too: The Chinese New Year Parade on Market St. is on also on the 24 at 5:15 pm, and the Chinatown community street fair is on the 20th and 21st.
+The festivities began with a procession of lion dancers, drummers, giant puppets, and entertainers on February 10, as well as a weekend-long New Year Flower Market where shoppers picked up tangerine trees and lucky bamboo to decorate their houses.
+On February 18, the Asian Art Museum will host music and dance performances and hands-on art activities.
+Don’t worry, the holiday continues a concert and dinner at the San Francisco Symphony on Saturday, February 24.
+The biggest events are still to come, too: The Chinese New Year Parade on Market St. is on also on the 24 at 5:15 pm, and the Chinatown community street fair is on the 24 and 25.

 2. New York